Kalaignar Centenary Super Specialty Hospital

 The Kalaignar Centenary Super Specialty Hospital is a government-run healthcare facility located in Guindy, Chennai, India.
-Inaugurated on 15 June 2023, by Chief Minister of Tamil Nadu M.K.
+Inaugurated on 15 June 2023, by the Former Chief Minister of Tamil Nadu M.K.
 Stalin, the hospital was established with an investment of ₹230 crore - ₹380 crore.
 It has a capacity of 1,000 beds and provides advanced medical services free of cost under the Chief Minister's Comprehensive Medical Insurance Scheme.

 History

 The Kalaignar Centenary Super Specialty Hospital was a proposed 500-bed multi-super specialty hospital in Chennai, Tamil Nadu, India.
 It was planned to be constructed on the King Institute campus in Guindy.
 Announced by the Tamil Nadu government on 3 June 2021, the hospital was to be established at a cost of ₹250 crore.
 The project was part of a series of initiatives unveiled to commemorate the 98th birth anniversary of former Chief Minister and DMK leader M. Karunanidhi.
 It spans an area of 51,249 square meters and consists of seven floors, with a total capacity of 1,000 beds.
 The project was completed at a cost of ₹230 crore.

 Although initially invited, President Droupadi Murmu was unable to attend the hospital's inauguration due to scheduling conflicts with her state visits to Suriname and Serbia.
-Consequently, the inauguration was presided over by Chief Minister Stalin on 15 June 2023.
+Consequently, the inauguration was presided over by the former Chief Minister Stalin on 15 June 2023.
 The hospital was formally opened on 15 June 2023, by M. K. Stalin, alongside four nurses.
 A feature of the event was a golden statue of DMK patriarch M. Karunanidhi, seated with a pen and writing pad.
 The six-storied hospital building was constructed in a record 15 months.

 The hospital houses the National Centre for Ageing, a 200-bed facility with 40 intensive care units.
 This centre functions under the Rajiv Gandhi Government General Hospital and was inaugurated virtually by Prime Minister Narendra Modi on 25 February 2023.
 It is particularly focused on providing specialized care for elderly patients, including those referred from the Geriatrics Department at the Rajiv Gandhi Government General Hospital.

 In its first year of operation, the hospital treated over 2 lakh outpatients, admitted 63,505 in-patients and conducted 2,179 surgeries.

 The hospital has performed many complicated surgeries over its time some of them are: